Stay informed with the

 -- deep deck penetration

 Next, learn perfect basic strategy.
 Basic strategy is nothing more than how you play your hand against the dealer’s "up card."
-Playing it correctly will bring the house advantage down to well under one percent.
+Playing it correctly will bring the house advantage down to well under 1 percent.

 Oh, and while we're at it, no matter how you bet, or what your initial wager is, you deserve to be rewarded for your play.
 Don't expect the casino to dole out any comps if they are not tracking your play.